Karthick-Somasundaresan/Documentation/README.md

 ### Example
 In [IDolby.h](https://github.com/rdkcentral/ThunderInterfaces/blob/master/interfaces/IDolby.h#L67) supported parameter is marked as output paramter.

 [top](#table)

 <a name="length"></a>
 # @length
 ### Description

+This tag should be associated with an array.
+It specifies the expresion to evaluate length of an array parameter PARAM(can be other parameter name, or constant, or math expression)

 ### Example

+Possible usage of length tag

+As another parameter

+`/* @length:param1 */`

+As a constant.

+`/* @length:32 */`

+As an expression

+`/* @length:(param1+param2+16) */`

+In IOCDM.h,

+function [StoreLicenseData](https://github.com/rdkcentral/ThunderInterfaces/blob/master/interfaces/IOCDM.h#L159) @length param is marked as constant.

+function [SelectKeyId](https://github.com/rdkcentral/ThunderInterfaces/blob/master/interfaces/IOCDM.h#L163) @length tag is marked as another parameter.

 [top](#table)